Welcome to your gateway to the Heritage of Grand County Colorado!

 The Historical, Heritage and Cultural entities of Grand County invite you to explore over 200 articles and 500 historical photos in your journey to discover the spirit of those who came before us: From Native Americans to the Pioneers to Homesteaders to Ski Industry Founders.

-We have a wide variety of events throughout the year, with our annual dinner coming up in November:
+We have a wide variety of events throughout the year, so here are a few to highlight:

 Visit the Events page for a complete listing of scheduled events.

 Visit all of Grand County’s family friendly museums to learn more about our unique and surprising past.
 Discover early tools of Grand County inhabitants, pioneer clothing and historic Grand County artifacts on display at the museums.
 Enjoy exhibits ranging from Native American artifacts, Pioneers, Miners and Loggers, and the humble beginnings of Colorado’s Skiing Industry.

 Grand County was established in 1874 by the Territory of Colorado, thus becoming a county two years before Colorado became a state.
 It was named for the Grand River, known today as the Colorado River, with its headwaters located in Rocky Mountain National Park.
 The county was formed from a portion of Summit County but acquired its current boundaries in 1877, when part of Grand County was used to create Routt County.
 The area of 1,854 square miles (larger than Rhode Island) consists of meadows, river valleys and mountains.
 Grand County includes the mountain towns of Winter Park, Fraser, Tabernash, Granby, Grand Lake, Parshall, Hot Sulphur Springs and Kremmling, and each town has a rich and unique history of its own.